-There are conceptual issues in utility measurement in the presence of unobserved preference heterogeneity.
+There are advantages to shifting the focus of consumer theory from individual preferences to distributions of preferences.
+Both market demand and social welfare are functions of these distributions, and do not require detailed preference information at the individual level.
+This can substantially reduce the requirements for information and experimental variation relative to those needed to identify individual utilities.
+Random and fixed effects panel data models in econometrics are an instructive analogy - random effects models require much less data for identification, but also require independence assumptions that are not needed in fixed-effects estimation.
+However, preference heterogeneity raises conceptual issues.
 Is unobserved taste variation a permanent individual effect, or is there a component that varies with time or choice opportunity?
 The neoclassical presumption is that tastes within an individual are fixed.
-This is the setup of revealed preference theory, which envisions a sequence of budgets offered to an individual whose tastes are uninfluenced by by the experience of previous offers, or by whims.
-Alternately, individual tastes may have a time varying component.
+This is the setup of revealed preference theory, which envisions a sequence of budgets offered to an individual whose tastes are uninfluenced by the experience of previous offers, or by whims.
+Alternately, individual tastes may have an unobserved time-varying component.
 This is in itself not inconsistent with classical utilitarianism, which left room for utility to reflect "a moment's fancy".
-However, the presence of taste variations across a revealed preference sequence undermines the main revealed preference result that the convex hull of preferences can be recovered from observed demands.
+However, the presence of taste variations or hysterisis across a revealed preference sequence undermines the main revealed preference result that the convex hull of preferences can be recovered from observed demands.
 If instead preferences are treated as stochastic, interesting possibilities open for models with both intra-individual and cross-individual heterogeneity.
-Employing the theory of stochastic revealed preference (Marschak, 1960, Block and Marschak, 1960, Luce and Supes, 1965, McFadden and Richter, 1971, 1991, McFadden, 2005), and panel data on demand, one could ask for conditions under which the distributions of the unobserved taste heterogeneity can be nonparametrically identified.
+Employing the theory of stochastic revealed preference (Marschak, 1960, Block and Marschak, 1960, Luce and Supes, 1965, McFadden and Richter, 1990, McFadden, 2005, Fosgerau and McFadden, 2012), and panel data on demand, one could ask for conditions under which the distributions of the unobserved taste heterogeneity can be nonparametrically identified.
 Is it possible to untangle state-dependence and unobserved individual effects in consumer panels, the Heckman initial-values problem?
 Is it possible to separate heterogeneity in perceptions from heterogeneity in tastes when choice alternatives are risky or ambiguous?
-Is it possible to identify the distribution of preferences from market-level demand observations?14
+Is it possible to identify the distribution of preferences from market-level demand observations?